Disappearance of Kyron Horman: Lawsuit against Terri Horman

-Trivia
+Media

 Terri appeared as a guest on Dr. Phil in 2016, during which she told Phil McGraw: "I was advised from the beginning by law enforcement, by my husband at the time, by attorneys in the beginning, not to say anything.
 I've always wanted to.
 I've asked multiple times to speak out and have not been allowed."
 She denied having any involvement in Kyron's disappearance, and also stated her belief that he was kidnapped, adding: "There was a man in a white pickup truck, Ford, parked on Highway 30 at the 7-Eleven, which is not near the school.
 He was acting very strangely and he was addressed by one of the employees because he had been pacing back and forth in front of the 7-Eleven for about an hour."

+In 2026, the case was featured in Kara Robinson Chamberlain's show Somebody Knows Something.